alltrust/Portfolio/projects/portfolio-project.md

 Next.js offers **SSR**, **SSG**, & **ISR**.
 These are page rendering methods that allow us to render pages on the server, at build time, or in increments.
 This leads to pages with faster load times and having better SEO performance.

-This capability by Next.js does raise a particular problem when using MUI.
+This capability by Next.js does raise a particular problem when using MUI for styling.
 If the pages are pre-generated or rendered on the server-side, how can the CSS also be pre-rendered or generated if it is on the client-side?

 The answer is that the CSS can also be pre-rendered or generated during the SSR process, through techniques like **CSS-in-JS**.
 By providing a way to dynamically manage the CSS at runtime, the critical CSS styles are injected into the server-side HTML and, therefore, are pre-rendered.
 How is this done? ...
 Enter Emotion.